 Students may elect to take an independent study in course content, practicum experience, or independent research.
-Other or on demand.
-1-3 Credits

 CD-980 Research in Communication Sciences and Disorders

 Prerequisites: Completion of a minimum of 18 graduate credits in speech-language pathology.

 Principals of research in communication sciences and disorders including ethics, methodology, design, statistics, evaluation and research writing.
 Spring only and every year.
 3 Credits